Jews: Ancient Israel and Judah

 Around 720 BCE, Kingdom of Israel was destroyed when it was conquered by the Neo-Assyrian Empire, which came to dominate the ancient Near East.
 Under the Assyrian resettlement policy, a significant portion of the northern Israelite population was exiled to Mesopotamia and replaced by immigrants from the same region.
 During the same period, and throughout the 7th century BCE, the Kingdom of Judah, now under Assyrian vassalage, experienced a period of prosperity and witnessed a significant population growth.
 This prosperity continued until the Neo-Assyrian king Sennacherib devastated the region of Judah in response to a rebellion in the area, ultimately halting at Jerusalem.
 Later in the same century, the Assyrians were defeated by the rising Neo-Babylonian Empire, and Judah became its vassal.
 In 587 BCE, following a revolt in Judah, the Babylonian king Nebuchadnezzar II besieged and destroyed Jerusalem and the First Temple, putting an end to the kingdom.
-The majority of Jerusalem's residents, including the kingdom's elite, were exiled to Babylon.
+Judah's population underwent a demographic collapse as a result of deportations to Babylonia, wartime deaths, famine, and the flight of inhabitants abroad.

 Second Temple period

 According to the Book of Ezra, the Persian Cyrus the Great ended the Babylonian exile in 538 BCE, the year after he captured Babylon.
 The exile ended with the return under Zerubbabel the Prince (so called because he was a descendant of the royal line of David) and Joshua the Priest (a descendant of the line of the former High Priests of the Temple) and their construction of the Second Temple circa 521–516 BCE.
 As part of the Persian Empire, the former Kingdom of Judah became the province of Judah (Yehud Medinata), with a smaller territory and a reduced population.

-Judea was under control of the Achaemenids until the fall of their empire in c.
-333 BCE to Alexander the Great.
-After several centuries under foreign imperial rule, the Maccabean Revolt against the Seleucid Empire resulted in an independent Hasmonean kingdom, under which the Jews once again enjoyed political independence for a period spanning from 110 to 63 BCE.
-Under Hasmonean rule the boundaries of their kingdom were expanded to include not only the land of the historical kingdom of Judah, but also the Galilee and Transjordan.
-In the beginning of this process the Idumeans, who had infiltrated southern Judea after the destruction of the First Temple, were converted en masse.
-In 63 BCE, Judea was conquered by the Romans.
-From 37 BCE to 6 CE, the Romans allowed the Jews to maintain some degree of independence by installing the Herodian dynasty as vassal kings.
-However, Judea eventually came directly under Roman control and was incorporated into the Roman Empire as the province of Judaea.
+Judea was under control of the Achaemenids until Alexander the Great conquered the region in 332 BCE.
+After his death, Judea passed between rival Hellenistic kingdoms; it was firmly held by Ptolemaic Egypt from about 301 BCE and then by the Seleucid Empire from 198 BCE.
+Seleucid attempts under Antiochus IV to suppress Jewish religious practice provoked the Maccabean Revolt (167–141 BCE), which resulted in an independent Judea; the Jews once again enjoyed political independence from 140 to 63 BCE.
+The Hasmonean rulers, who descended from the Maccabees, progressively expanded their territories beyond the lands of the historical kingdom of Judah.
+Under John Hyrcanus, Aristobulus I, and Alexander Jannaeus, the kingdom came to encompass Samaria, Idumaea, Galilee, and parts of Transjordan; during these conquests, the Idumeans, who had infiltrated southern Judea after the destruction of the First Temple, were converted to Judaism en masse.
+In 63 BCE, the Roman general Pompey intervened in a succession war that had erupted following the death of Salome Alexandra, and made Judea a Roman client state.
+Rome subsequently installed the Herodian dynasty as vassal kings, with Herod the Great ruling from 37 to 4 BCE; after his death, the kingdom was divided among his sons, and in 6 CE Judea proper was placed under direct Roman administration as the province of Judaea.